Domestic Violence: Can the Legal System Help Protect Me?

 1. Means to frighten, intimidate, or harass you OR

-2. Knows or should know you are afraid, intimidated, or harassed even if the stalker did not mean to make you feel that way
+2. Knows or should know you feel that way even if they did not mean for you to feel that way.

-A state law passed in 2013 creating stalking protection orders also defines stalking as repeated
+State law creating stalking protection orders says stalking is repeated

 tries to contact